How a Medical Malpractice Lawyer Protects the Rights of Injured Patients

 According to the American Bar Association, medical malpractice is the result of negligent actions that are committed by any healthcare provider during your treatment.

 This can include doctors, nurses, dentists, technicians, hospital workers, healthcare institutions themselves, health insurance providers, pharmacists, and hospice workers.
-In short, it’s any healthcare provider whose performance of care during your treatment deviated from the standard skill and knowledge set of “those with similar training, and experience, resulting in harm to a patient or patients.”
+In short, it’s any medical professional whose performance of care during your treatment deviated from the standard skill and knowledge set of “those with similar training, and experience, resulting in harm to a patient or patients.”

-For example, if a patient undergoes a heart surgery that leads to further complications and injuries, those injuries may be the result of negligent action on behalf of the surgeon during the procedure.
-To determine if this is the case, a judge or jury will look at testimonies that are given by other heart surgeons to determine what a competent heart surgeon would have done in a similar circumstance.
+For example, if a patient undergoes a heart surgery that leads to further complications and injuries, those injuries may be the result of negligent action or medical errors on behalf of the surgeon during the procedure.
+To determine if surgical errors is the case, a judge or jury will look at testimonies that are given by other medical experts to determine what a competent heart surgeon would have done in a similar circumstance.

 …And What it Does Not Mean